Bandenbekämpfung: World War I

-During World War I, the Imperial German Army ignored many of the commonly-understood European conventions of war when between August and October 1914 (Note: A more thorough examination of the German Army's crimes during the First World War can be found in: Horne, John and Alan Kramer.
+During World War I, the Imperial German Army ignored many of the commonly-understood European conventions of war when between August and October 1914, (Note: A more thorough examination of the German Army's crimes during the First World War can be found in: Horne, John and Alan Kramer.
 German Atrocities, 1914: A History of Denial.
-New Haven and London: Yale University Press, 2001.) and murdered some 6,500 French and Belgian citizens.
+New Haven and London: Yale University Press, 2001.) they murdered some 6,500 French and Belgian citizens.
 (Note: The German troops were merciless in spite of international efforts highlighted by the Hague Conventions of 1899 and 1907, which included injunctions codifying and restraining "both the conduct of irregular warfare and the measures to which an occupying power should be entitled in order to combat it".)
 In 1914, German troops, outraged by alleged civilian "resistance", responded with mass reprisals.
 Though some incidents stemmed from panic, many were the result of explicit orders.
 Soldiers even admitted to killing civilians—including women and children—based on vague suspicions of gunfire.
 On some occasions, attacks against German infantry positions and patrols that may have actually been attributable to "friendly fire" were blamed on potential francs-tireurs, who were regarded as bandits and outside the rules of war, eliciting ruthless measures by German forces against civilians and villages suspected of harboring them.
 These German units "had received orders to show no mercy" and as a result laid waste to towns such as Andenne, Dinant, Tamines, Aarschot, and Rossignol.

 Throughout the war, Germany's integrated intelligence, perimeter police, guard network, and border control measures coalesced to define the German military's security operations.
 Along the Eastern Front sometime in August 1915, Field Marshal Erich von Falkenhayn established the Government General of Warsaw over former Congress Poland under General Hans von Beseler and created an infrastructure to support ongoing military operations, including guard posts, patrols, and a security network.
 Maintaining security meant dealing with Russian prisoners, many of whom tried to sabotage German plans and kill German soldiers, so harsh pacification measures and terror actions were carried out, including brutal reprisals against civilians, who were subsequently labeled as bandits.
 Before long, similar practices were instituted throughout the Eastern and Western areas of German occupied territory.
 Repression intensified under Ludendorff and Hindenburg’s “silent dictatorship” beginning in 1916; they interpreted Clausewitz as justifying total subjugation of enemy nations.